Koukyosyumei/Gymbo/README.md

 constraints = plg.gexecute(prg, optimizer, ...)
 ```

+## Debugging Neural Networks

+One practical usage of Gymbo is debugging neural networks to detect the unexpected befaviours.

 ## Acknowledgement

 Gymbo is entirely implemented in C++ and requires only standard libraries.
 The process of compiling from source code to stack machines is based on the implementation of `rui314/chibicc [3]`, while the symbolic execution approach is inspired by `beala/symbolic [4]`.